 The superficial veins in the legs are the most common place for varicose veins to occur – due mainly to problems with vein junctions (where different veins join together) in the upper thigh, behind the knee, and in the calf muscle.
 However, they can occur in other areas of the body (such as haemorrhoids, which are varicose veins in the anus or rectal area).

-A number of factors contribute to the development of varicose veins.
-These include:
+Factors that contribute to the development of varicose veins include:

 - Increasing age